Help Desk Technician

 Just how secure are military networks and telcom?
 Do they use higher encryption standards than everyone else?

-Asked by PaulusHook over 9 years ago
+Asked by PaulusHook about 10 years ago

 I cant get into regid detail on military networks and telecome because the job requires a clearance blah blah but I will say that the military does maintain its networks to the highest of standards and you can buy any of their equipment if you have the cash to do so from a vendor.
 Which is why most individuals that work in an IT field for the military transition into civilian positions rather easily or end up doing the same thing for the government after they get out at double the rate.